11kodykay11/react-native-typical/README.md

 React native version of react-typical package.

 ## Change Log

+1.2.1
+- Adding typescript support
+- Fixed an issue where new steps transition was not happening gracefully but instead flickering

 1.2.0
 - Added support to gracefully transition to new steps
 - Added support to change blinking character using `blinkChar`.
 Default to '|'